joelclermont/kendo-docs/readme.md

 ## Send us a Pull Request, Win and iPad!

 You heard us right!
-To jump start community contributions to our new documentation repo, we're raffling off a new iPad to one lucky committee.
+To jump start community contributions to our new documentation repo, we're raffling off a new iPad to one lucky committer.
 From July 11th-18th, every accepted pull request that **noticeably improves the content** in this repository will be entered into a raffle for a new iPad, to be given away on **Monday, July 23rd**.

 Here's the fine print: